-In 2016, in order to hedge the foreign exchange risk of receiving statutory contributions amounting to CHF 3,893k in Euros and CHF 6,935k in US Dollars, the IFRC entered into foreign currency futures contracts with final maturities of 31 March 2017.
+In 2017, the IFRC entered into foreign currency futures contracts with final maturities of 4 April 2018 in order to hedge the foreign exchange risk of receiving statutory contributions of CHF 6,253k in Euros and CHF 1,027k in US Dollars.
 The hedges were designated as cash flow hedges for hedge-accounting purposes.
-At 31 December 2016, the futures contracts had a net negative fair value of CHF 187k that is included in Other Comprehensive Income, and will be recycled to Operating Income or Expenditure when the statutory contributions are recognised in 2017.
-There was no hedge ineffectiveness to be recorded from the foreign currency futures, and there are no amounts recycled to the Operating Income or Expenditure in 2016, as the IFRC had no hedge instruments in 2015.
+At 31 December 2017, the futures contracts had a net negative fair value of CHF 36k that is included in Other Comprehensive Income, which will be recycled to Operating Income and Expenditure when the statutory contributions are recognised in 2018.
+In 2017, there was no hedge ineffectiveness from the futures contracts, and the amounts recycled to Operating Income and Expenditure was CHF187k.